debunking skincare hacks 3

 Now that we’ve had an overview of your skin’s needs, let’s examine some popular skincare hacks that went vital on the Internet.

-Skincare hack #1: Toothpaste for Pimples
+Skincare hacks #1: Toothpaste for Pimples

 What’s the main claim?